 Did agents raid home of wrong woman over Jan.
 6 riot?
 Maybe.

-A U.S. Capitol Police officer traveled thousands of miles to Homer, Alaska, for an FBI raid on a woman's home, looking for something stolen during the Jan.
-6 insurrection and the person who took it.

-“We're looking for Nancy Pelosi's laptop," the agents told Marilyn Hueper after briefly handcuffing her.
+“We’re looking for Nancy Pelosi’s laptop,” FBI agents told Marilyn Hueper after briefly handcuffing her.

 Hueper shot back: “That still doesn’t explain why you’re in my home.
 Or in Homer, Alaska.”

+The search for the House speaker’s laptop had taken a U.S. Capitol Police officer thousands of miles away from home for an FBI raid on Hueper’s home, looking for something stolen during the Jan.
+6 insurrection — and the person who did it.

-They would walk out with iPads, cellphones and a pocket-sized copy of the Declaration of Independence.
-They took a laptop, but it wasn’t from the House speaker’s office.
-And it’s possible they may have the wrong person — even though Hueper looks strikingly similar to the thief.
+The agents would walk out of Hueper’s home with iPads, cellphones and a pocket-sized copy of the Declaration of Independence.
+They took a laptop, but it wasn’t from Pelosi’s office.
+And it’s possible they may have the wrong person altogether — even though Hueper looks strikingly similar to the thief.

 The Justice Department's massive prosecution of those who stormed the U.S. Capitol on Jan.
 6 has not been without its problems, including this potential instance of mistaken identity.
 And as Republicans are increasingly seeking to minimize the insurrection and play down the horror of the day, any missteps by federal prosecutors could be used in that effort to discredit what actually happened.